City men charged with burglary

-CUMBERLAND — Two city men charged in connection with a weekend burglary remained jailed on bond Monday, Cumberland Police said.
+CUMBERLAND — Two city men charged in connection with a weekend burglary remained jailed on bond Tuesday.

-David Joseph Snyder, 32, and Jacob Patrick Snyder, 22, were both charged with fourth-degree burglary.
+Cumberland Police said David Joseph Snyder, 32, and Jacob Patrick Snyder, 22, were each charged with fourth-degree burglary.
 Jacob Snyder was also charged with trespassing on private property.

 Police said the charges stemmed from a burglary complaint that Cumberland Police investigated Saturday.